alghalia/sms_spam_detector/README.md

-his repository contains a Python-based SMS Spam Classifier application.
+This repository contains a Python-based SMS Spam Classifier application.
 The project utilizes machine learning to classify SMS messages as either "Spam" or "Not Spam."
 The app is built using the `scikit-learn` library for model training and `Gradio` for the user interface.

 ---